The 28 Very Best Views in Greece to Add to Your Itinerary

 The ambience is great.
 It is one of the most beautiful and quiet beaches on the northeastern coast of Corfu.
 It is fully equipped with sundecks and umbrellas, so you can sit back, relax, and enjoy the view.
 It is completely safe and clean.

 In fact, it has been rewarded several times with a blue flag for its cleanliness and safety, so you know that you are in the right place.
+With beaches like this, it’s easy to see why Corfu is considered one of the best Greek islands for families.

 You can also rent a boat and take some pictures with a camera.
 For a better idea, you can visit our blog to learn about tips and hacks on how to select the best camera.

-The Best Views in the Cyclades Islands
+The Best Views in Greece: The Cyclades Islands

 The Cyclades are famous for being one of Greece’s most beautiful island groups.
-Many famous pictures of Greece are taken in The Cyclades, from the windmills of Mykonos to the blue-domed churches of Santorini and the winding Cycladic streets.
+Many famous pictures of Greece are taken in the Cyclades, from the windmills of Mykonos to the blue-domed churches of Santorini and the winding Cycladic streets.

 The Windmills of Oia Santorini from the Castle Ruins